jacob-8/kitbook/packages/kitbook/src/docs/9-maintainer-notes/0-roadmap.md

 ## Before 1.0

+- when not dev, filter out modules with only a .svelte file (and provide toggle when in dev) - do some pre-processing in the typescript
+- destroy iframes on page navigation using #key so they don't keep previous url for a moment
+- save selected languages in URL for easy sharing
 - hoist compositions into documentation when referenced, parse for links to compositions and just create an ID that can be targeted by composition.
 May need .not-prose when hoisted
 - snapshot compositions also
 - automatically analyze component for props